otmaneechchafyky/React-To-Do/README.md

 # 📖 [To Do app] <a name="about-project"></a>

-**Pokemon Capsone Project** To Do is a React web static app where you can add, delete, submit and edit your tasks.
+**To Do app** To Do is a React web static app where you can add, submit, delete and edit your tasks.
 This app will persist your data in the browse..

 ## 🛠 Built With <a name="built-with"></a>